Census Dots

 Native American/Other

-Of the 248 places in Massachusetts, Lowell is the 5th most populous.
+Lowell is ranked the 5th most populous place in Massachusetts, out of 248 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lowell was ranked the 5th most populous place in the 2020 Census.

 Lowell's White Population